-"Get in ABC order!" our teacher commands, Poor Zach Zucchini is the last one who stands.
+"Get in ABC order!" our teacher commands, So poor Zach Zucchini is the last one who stands.

-Zach's last to line up, and last down the hall.
+Zach's the last to line up, and he's last down the hall.
 Zach's last out to recess, never getting a ball.

-Zach's last in the lunchroom and gets the worst seat.
-Zach's left the worst hot dog and spaghetti to eat.
+Zach's last in the lunchroom, so he gets the worst seat.
+Zach's left the worst milk carton and hot dog to eat.

 Zach's last to assemblies and must sit in the rear.
-Zach never sees speakers; he never can hear.
+Zach never sees the speaker; he can never hear.

-Zach's turn is last for class duties; he's last to speak.
-Zach's last to get handouts and Star of the Week.
+Zach's turn is last for class duties and last to speak.
+Zach's last to get handouts and last Star of the Week.

-So listen students with last names X, Y, or Z, To avoid being last, join an "A" family.
+So listen students with last names X, Y, or Z. Avoid being last; switch to an "A" family.